Overview of Configuration Management Controls for CMMC 2.0 Compliance

 Application Execution Policy (CM.L2-3.4.8)

-An application execution policy defines which software is allowed to run on organizational systems.
+This policy defines which software is allowed to run on organizational systems.

 User-Installed Software (CM.L2-3.4.9)